vasilybodnarchuk/QueueSafeValue/README.md

 ### 2. Synchronous `get` value in `command closure`

 * returns `CurrentValue` or `QueueSafeValueError` in `command closure`.
-* Is used as a `critical section` when it is necessary to hold reading / writing of the `value` while it is processed in the `command closure`.
+* is used as a `critical section` when it is necessary to hold reading / writing of the `value` while it is processed in the `command closure`.
-* `Command closure` will be completed automatically.
+* `command closure` will be completed automatically.

 ```Swift
 func get(completion commandClosure: ((Result<CurrentValue, QueueSafeValueError>) -> Void)?)